 The Primrose International Viola Competition® 2021 is open to violists born after December 1, 1991, and who are ready to embark on an international solo career.
 The Competition welcomes applicants of all nationalities, ethnic origins, religions, and genders.

 Competitors must perform a different selection of works in each round (including the Pre-Screening Round), and no substitutions are allowed for required works.
 Repeats are not encouraged, but permitted.
 The cutting of particularly lengthy tutti sections is strongly encouraged for all rounds (except for the Final Round), but ultimately left to the discretion of the competitor.
-All concertos and works for solo viola must be performed by memory.
+All works originally written for viola & orchestra and all works for solo viola must be performed by memory.
 Competitors are free to decide their performance order for each round, but those who do not abide by the time limits may be stopped by the jury.

 *Maximum length of total combined performance of all three works – 20 minutes*

 Competitors will perform works that fulfill all of the following criteria, and each video recording shall be made from start to finish without cuts and/or splices.
-Each work shall be uploaded separately:
+Each work shall be uploaded separately.
+Since it will be a blind review process, do not include your name on the videos or on the titles of your video files:

 1) Virtuosic piece of choice (examples include, but are not limited to, Paganini’s 24 Caprices or the Penderecki Cadenza for Solo Viola);